Old Town Character Plan and Zoning Updates

 Fall 2021 In-Person Open House Report

-This phase of the update process will include a series of public, work study session meetings with Planning Commission and City Council to review and provide feedback to staff regarding the draft updates and amendments to the Old Town Scottsdale Character Area Plan and Downtown sections of the Zoning Ordinance.
-Phase 3 will conclude with a recommendation by Planning Commission and adoption consideration by City Council.
+City Council’s direction to reexamine and update the Old Town Scottsdale Character Area Plan and affected sections of the Zoning Ordinance that relate to Old Town, including the Downtown Infill Incentive District and Plan, is anticipated to be completed during the 2023/2024 fiscal year with smaller updates to affected policy or regulatory documents to allow greater transparency, public involvement, and ease of review to all considered amendments.
 Depending on the plan and ordinance updates adopted by Council, modifications may need to be made to the Old Town Urban Design + Architectural Guidelines, which will be completed through a future public outreach and public hearing process with the Development Review Board.

 Old Town - Frequently Asked Questions